 Crete is battling to protect its population of loggerhead turtles, which have been nesting on island shores since the days of the dinosaurs.
 The island also has a small population of the rare and endangered Mediterranean monk seal, breeding in caves on the south coast.

 Feature: Exotic Animals of Crete

 Although you might not spot them, Crete is home to a variety of exotic animals, among them the European rattlesnake (non-venomous), dice snake, cat snake and whip snake.
 There are also three kinds of scorpion.
-Arachnaphobics should stop reading now, for there are also black widow and araneus spiders in Crete, though instances of people being bitten are scarce.
+Arachnophobes should stop reading now, as there are black widow and Araneus spiders in Crete, though instances of people being bitten are scarce.
 Finally, about 30 different types of shark are found in the Mediterranean, some of which are seen in waters around the island.

 Sidebar: Samaria Gorge

-Samaria Gorge is the only national park in Crete and is soon to be a protected biosphere Unesco World Heritage Site.
+Samaria Gorge is the only national park in Crete and has been a protected Unesco Biosphere Reserve since 1981.